Get Free Counselling Session with mentor

 Current affairs is an essential part of UPSC civil service examination.
 Our Current affairs include issues of national and international importance although it is not mentioned in the syllabus of IAS examination.
 The questions are asked on recent happenings.
 Apart from this, if you correlate current affairs with descriptive answers in mains, it will increase the possibility of getting higher scores in the Civil Service exam.
-Read current affairs for IAS on a daily basis.
+Read Current Affairs for UPSC on a daily basis.
 Make a Vision & make it a regular habit.
 Fact based current affairs are not asked in the UPSC examination.
 Questions are asked in depth.

 For Daily Current Affairs, UPSC Courses, Daily Current Affairs Quiz Download Our App